-Before proceeding with the assay, bring all reagents, serum references and controls to room temperature (20-27°C).
-Test Procedure should be performed by a skilled individual or trained professional
+Before proceeding with the assay, bring all reagents, serum references and controls to room temperature (20-27°C). \\Test Procedure should be performed by a skilled individual or trained professional\\

-- 1. Format the microplates' wells for each control and patient specimen to be assayed in duplicate.
-Dilute the patients or any external control samples 1/100 (See Reagent Preparation Section 8.0) Replace any unused microwell strips back into the aluminum bag, seal and store at 2-8°C. - 2.
-Pipette 0.100 ml (100μl) of the appropriate serum reference, control or diluted patient specimen into the assigned well for IgA determination DO NOT SHAKE THE PLATE AFTER SAMPLE ADDITION - Cover and incubate 30 minutes at room temperature. - 4.
-Discard the contents of the microplate by decantation or aspiration.
+- Format the microplates' wells for each serum reference, control and patient specimen to be assayed in duplicate.
+Dilute the patient or any external control samples 1/100 (see Reagent Preparation Section 8.0) Replace any unused microwell strips back into the aluminum bag, seal and store at 2-8°C. - Pipette 0.100 ml (100μl) of the appropriate serum reference, control or diluted patient specimen into the assigned well for IgA determination.
+DO NOT SHAKE THE PLATE AFTER SAMPLE ADDITION - 3.
+Cover and incubate 30 minutes at room temperature. - Discard the contents of the microplate by decantation or aspiration.
 If decanting, blot the plate dry with absorbent paper. - 5.
 Add 350μl of wash buffer (see Reagent Preparation Section 8.0), decant (blot) or aspirate.
-Repeat two (2) additional times for a total of three (3) washes.
+Repeat four (4) additional times for a total of three (5) washes.
 An automatic or manual plate washer can be used.
 Follow the manufacturer's instruction for proper usage.
-If a squeeze bottle is employed, fill each well by depressing the container (avoiding air bubbles) to dispense the wash.
-Decant the wash and repeat two (2) additional times. - 6.
-Add 0.100 ml (100μl) of Anti-hlgA COVID-19 Enzyme Reagent to all wells.
+If a squeeze bottle is employed, fill each well by depressing the container (avoiding air bubbles) to - Add 0.100 ml (100μl) of Anti-hlgA Tracer Reagent to all wells.
 Always add reagents in the same order to minimize reaction time differences between wells.
-DO NOT SHAKE THE PLATE AFTER ENZYME ADDITION - 7.
-Cover and incubate for thirty (30) minutes at room temperature. - 8.
-Wash the wells three (3) times as described in steps 4 & 5 - 9.
-Add 0.100 ml (100μl) of Substrate Reagent to all wells.
-Alwavs add reagents in the same order to minimize reaction time differences between wells.
-Do not use the Substrate Reagent if it looks blue.
-DO NOT SHAKE THE PLATE AFTER SUBSTRATE ADDITION - Incubate at room temperature for fifteen (15) minutes. - Add 0.050ml (50μl) of stop solution to each well and swirl the microplate gently for 15-20 seconds to mix.
-Always add reagents in the same order to minimize reaction time differences between wells. - 12.
-Read the absorbance in each well at 450nm (using a reference wavelength of 620-630nm to minimize well imperfections) in a microplate reader.
-The results should be read within fifteen (15) minutes of adding the stop solution.